deepakmotlani/Notes/Core Java/JDK, JRE, JVM.md

 JRE doesn't contain any development tools.
 If you just want to execute a program JRE is suffiecient.

 It contains JVM & libraries.

+**NOTE - JDK, JRE & JVM are all platform dependent, however Java is platform independent.**